LuisPastranaLemus/P_20250930_SterlingDraper_video_trend-/README.md

 Project Info explanation

-The engineers prepared an aggregated table named trending_by_time, hosted in the youtube database and exported as trending_by_time.csv for this project.
+The engineers prepared an aggregated table named trending_by_time.csv, hosted in the youtube database and exported as trending_by_time.csv for this project.
 The table is refreshed daily at midnight UTC, ensuring up-to-date insights.

 Considerations